Where To Find the Clearest Water in the Caribbean: Best Beaches To Explore

 Jalousie Beach, St. Lucia

 St. Lucia is popular for a reason.
-The whole country offers some of the clearest water in the world, and the lush jungles, volcanic landscapes, great food and romantic atmosphere just make it the ultimate playground for both those looking for a great honeymoon beach and outdoorspeople like myself.
-Not to mention, the famous Pitons are a UNESCO World Heritage site.
-St. Lucia really is among the best Southern Caribbean islands.
+The whole country offers some of the clearest water in the world.
+Add the lush jungles, volcanic landscapes, great food and romantic atmosphere, and you have the ultimate playground for honeymooners, solo adventurers and group travelers.

-Among the top beaches with clear water is Jalousie Beach, or Sugar Beach as it’s alternatively called.
+Among the top beaches with clear water is Jalousie Beach (or Sugar Beach as it’s alternatively called).
 It offers outstanding views of the twin peaks (Gros and Petit Pitons), calm currents for swimming and snorkeling, white sand, plenty of amenities and fresh fruit stands.
-It’s nature with accessibility.
-I highly recommend kayaking so you can look for sea turtles and, if you have eagle eyes, sea urchins.

 Here’s what else to enjoy while you’re in the area: